-4 DESIGN WITHIN THE PARISH[RA10]
+4 DESIGN WITHIN THE PARISH

-- 4.1.1 Presented in this section are a number of examples of both design and architectural details found within the parish which are intended to inform the design of proposed new buildings.
-It is not the intention to impose strict design criteria, however, proposals which come forward for consideration should enhance the character of the parish and any design will, therefore, be expected to strongly reflect RAII the forms, layouts, materials and detailing already present.
-Innovative buildings of exceptional architectural design will be considered on their merits. - 4.1.2 One of the aims of the Design Guide is to gradually redress some of the impacts of previous poor design since the Second World War and, thus, the examples cited are from buildings, both old and new, which encapsulate the character of the parish. - 4.1.3 Particular attention is drawn to the use of appropriate materials in the construction of new buildings, especially of Lazonby Sandstone (see BRE technical data sheet ?????,[RA12] for the characteristics of this locally sourced, sustainable material).
+- 4.1.1 Presented in this section are a number of examples of both design and architectural details found within the parish which are intended to strongly inform the design of proposed new buildings.
+It is not the intention to impose rigid design criteria, it is strongly recommended that proposals which come forward for consideration should enhance the character of the parish and applications will, therefore, be expected to strongly reflect the forms, layouts, materials and detailing already present.
+Innovative buildings of exceptional architectural design will be considered on their merits. - 4.1.2 The strong recommendations contained within the Design Guide will be implemented through Policy D3 in the LNP with consideration also given to Policies D4, H1, B1, B2, B3 and I2 which may have a bearing in certain instances. - 4.1.3 One of the aims of the Design Guide is to gradually redress some of the impacts of previous

+- poor design since the Second

+World War and, thus, the

+examples cited are from buildings,

+both old and new, which

+encapsulate the character of the

+parish.

+- 4.1.4 Particular attention is drawn to the use of appropriate materials in the construction of new buildings, especially of Lazonby Sandstone (see BRE technical data sheet for Plumpton Red Lazonby Sandstone, 2000, for the characteristics of this locally sourced, sustainable material).